williballenthin/reversing-clj/construct-clj/DESIGN.md

   - "spec" ([ref](https://github.com/clojurewerkz/buffy)).

-`parse` returns a parsing context for the given structure and byte buffer. use this for doing partial parsing?
+`parse` returns a parsing context for the given structure and byte buffer. fields are parsed lazily.

-`unpack` returns a clojure datastructure for the given struct and byte buffer. it does all the parsing aggressively?
+`unpack` returns a clojure data structure for the given struct and byte buffer. all parsing is done in one go.

 a key part of lazy structure parsing is knowing where to find fields. fields are laid out consecutively, so we need to know the length of each field